sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 If you have a device with firmware lower than v3.0, you will need to use the [GUI](firmware_update.md#updating-firmware-using-the-uploader-gui) or a method listed below to get to v3.x.

+With version 3.10 automatic release firmware update is supported over WiFi.
+Enabling this feature is done using the serial firmware menu.
+The polling period is speified in minutes and defaults to once a day.
+The automatic firmware update only checks for and installs the current SparkFun released firmware versions over top of any:

+* Older released versions (continual upgrade)
+* Beta firmware versions (newer or older, restore to released version)
+* Locally built versions (newer or older, restore to released version)

 ## Updating Firmware Using The Uploader GUI

 ![RTK Firmware GUI](img/RTK_Uploader_Windows.png)